lmb-freiburg/demon/README.md

 ## Build instructions

-The following describes how to install tensorflow and demon into a new virtualenv and run the example.
+The following describes how to install tensorflow and demon into a new virtualenv and run the inference example.
 We will use ```pew``` (```pip install pew```) to manage a new virtualenv named ```demon_venv``` in the following:

 ```bash